P.E.

 We're so proud!

-We are delighted to announce that we have achieved the School Games Mark Silver Level Award for the 2019/20 academic year as well as two special awards that recognise our commitment to high quality P.E. at home during lockdown.
+We achieved the School Games Mark Silver Level Award for the 2019/20 academic year as well as two special awards that recognise our commitment to high quality P.E. at home during lockdown.

 SG_2020_recognition_certificate (Oakfield) (1).pdf